azmu0520/js-savollari/README.md

 **Advantages:**

-- Makes it impossible to accidentally create global variables.
+- Makes it impossible to accidentally create global o'zgaruvchilar.
 - Makes assignments which would otherwise silently fail to throw an exception.
 - Makes attempts to delete undeletable properties throw (where before the attempt would simply have no effect).
 - Requires that function parameter names be unique.